Commercial VS Open Source

 Following on from my blog on software piracy, I thought I should look a little more into Commercial vs Open source or freeware type software.

-I know there are differences in the licence agreements with open source and freeware software’s, but I am more interested in discussing the types of software available and pros and cons for using such.
+I know there are differences in the licence agreements with open source and freeware software's, but I am more interested in discussing the types of software available and the pros and cons for using such.

 Commercial software (for the purposes of this article) is software that you have paid for to use in your home or business.
 Open Source or freeware software (again, for the purposes of this article) is software you have obtained that doesn't require payment of a fee, and which you are free to use as needed.

 For almost any application, there are both commercial options and free options.
 You could in fact, once you have purchased your computer hardware, install many pieces of software without paying a cent for them, and be just as productive as a person using a PC full of paid for software.